Shadowverse: Development

 New sets are added to Shadowverse at a regular interval of three months.
 The game launched with an initial set of Basic cards that were automatically added to new accounts or earned through the story mode, and the Standard set (now called Classic) obtained from card packs.
 Additionally, a number of promotional cards have been released, which were obtainable through varying methods.
 These cards are cosmetic replacements for existing cards; they do not have a unique gameplay function.
 Once every three months, one card set will be out of rotation due to the arrival of a new card set.

 Starting from the Dawnbreak, Nightedge expansion, Cygames has been releasing additional mini-expansions in between each normal expansion release; these mini-expansions contain a new gold card for all eight classes and a new legendary card for all classes with the exception of Neutral.
 Once a mini-expansion releases, the cards from that mini-expansion are available to open in the packs of the most recent set that came before them.
 Just like any other cards from the regular expansions, the mini-expansion cards can also be crafted with vials.

 Anime

 Shadowverse had an anime television series adaptation.
 The series is animated by Zexcs and directed by Keiichiro Kawaguchi, with Rintaro Isaki and Deko Akao handling series composition, Hiroki Harada designing the characters, and Yoshihiro Ike composing the series' music.
 The series ran for 48 episodes and aired from April 7, 2020, to March 23, 2021, on TV Tokyo.

 A second anime series, titled Shadowverse Flame has been released.
 The main staff members are returning to reprise their roles.

+It remains unknown they will make another anime sequel for Shadowverse.